 Due to the disruption caused by Hurricane Ida, Louisiana residents and business owners have until Jan.
 3, 2022, to file and pay their quarterly individual and business tax returns.
 Residents of Mississippi and certain counties in New York, Pennsylvania, and New Jersey are also eligible for relief.
 You can consult IRS disaster relief announcements to determine your eligibility.

-Under the old extension procedure, you could request an automatic four-month extension followed by a two-month second extension.
-Form 2688 was used to request the second extension, but that's obsolete now and is no longer used.
+Under the old extension procedure in place through 2004, you could request an automatic four-month extension, followed by a second two-month extension.
+Form 2688 was used to request the second extension, but that's no longer used.

 What Happens When You File an Extension?

 Filing an extension is one of the simpler tax challenges you'll ever encounter, but you should understand what it does and doesn't do.

-It's a good idea to send the extension form by certified mail with return receipt requested if you decide to mail it.
-The receipt proves that you did indeed mail your extension request and when you did so, as well as proof that the IRS received the form.
+It's a good idea to send the extension form by certified mail with a return receipt requested if you decide to mail it.
+The receipt proves that you did indeed send in your extension request, when you did so, and that the IRS received the form.

 How to Pay

 Mail a check with the extension form if you owe taxes.
 Otherwise, mail only the form.
 You can also go to the IRS Direct Pay website to pay if you filed Form 4868 online.
 Some software providers are set up to allow you to pay by direct debit from your bank account when you file the extension form through them.

 Americans Living out of the Country

 Americans who live in other countries can sometimes request additional time to file beyond the six-month extension to October 15, but they must file an additional form.
 Request the first extension on Form 4868, then file Form 2350.
 This second form requests additional time to file Form 1040 so you can qualify for special tax treatment.
 Americans abroad must also pay any taxes owed by April 15.